Doooom20/Seeed-Wio-Games/README.md

 Then save the file and restart the Wio!

 Dependencies:
-CircuitPython Lib bundle 9.x
+CircuitPython Lib bundle 9.x, and the builtin_font.vlw file.
-The builtin_font.vlw file.
-It is required for all games and apps for rendering.
+They are required for rendering and playing for all games and apps.

 Upcoming: